Beleaguered nursing homes prepare for monumental task of vaccinating residents and staff

 “Once you start creating mandates and requirements, in some ways that may be counterproductive to building trust,” he said, “and we really want to build trust.”

-And then there is the track record of the industry itself.
+Then there is the track record of the industry itself.
 Infection control deficiencies were common before the pandemic and have been cited repeatedly by inspectors since.
 Chronic short staffing grew worse as employees quit, fell ill or died.
 Nursing homes encountered difficulties obtaining enough personal protective equipment for staffers and training them in their proper use.
 And they were slow to gear up for regular coronavirus testing — in part because tests were so hard to come by and because until August most states and the federal government did not require it on a regular basis.
 Now they must coordinate a new undertaking.

 The trade group representing for-profit nursing homes, the American Health Care Association, did not respond to a request for comment.